clfougner/MouseExomeSequencing/README.md

 ##Required Frameworks

 ###Genome Analysis Toolkit
 As the name implies, the Genome Analysis Toolkit (GATK) is a framework for analysing sequencing data, including exome sequencing.
 The primary use of GATK in this pipeline is for the mutation calling itself, using the MuTect command.
-GATK is created by the Broad Institute, and can be downloaded [here](https://www.broadinstitute.org/gatk/download/) (note: login is required).
-This pipeline uses the version 3.5, the currently most up to date version as of March 2016.
+GATK is created by the Broad Institute, and can be downloaded [here](https://www.broadinstitute.org/gatk/download/).
+Login is required to download.
+All work presented here is using the Genome Analysis Toolkit version 3.5

+###Java
+Java is required for almost all frameworks listed, and can be downloaded [here](https://java.com/en/download/).
+All work presented here is running Java build 1.8.

+###Burrows-Wheeler Aligner
+Burrows-Wheeler Aligner is a framework which allows us to align reads in the FASTQ format to .bam files.
+It can be downloaded from [here](http://bio-bwa.sourceforge.net/).
+All work presented here is using BWA version 0.7.12.

 ###Picard
 Picard is a toolkit for manipulating sequence data formats, including BAM/SAM/CRAM and VCF.
-It is also created by the Broad Institute, and can be downloaded (here)[http://broadinstitute.github.io/picard/].
+It is also created by the Broad Institute, and can be downloaded [here](http://broadinstitute.github.io/picard/).
+All work presented here is using Picard version 2.0.1.

 ###Samtools
+Samtools is another toolkit for manipulating and viewing sequence data formats, and can be downloaded [here](http://www.htslib.org/).
+All work presented here is using Samtools version 1.3.

 ###TwoBitToFa
+Framework for converting .2bit files to .fa (fasta) files, created by UCSC, and can be downloaded for Mac/OSX [here](http://hgdownload.cse.ucsc.edu/admin/exe/macOSX.x86_64/) (filename twoBitToFa).

 1) Raw reads FASTQ file -> Cutadapt/Sickle
 	DONE BY THERAGEN